What Is Positive Discipline: 17 Simple Techniques To Use At Home

 Children copy your behaviour, so if you can regulate your reaction in a positive and calm way, your children will be able to see that this is the right way to handle situations.

-If you are constantly flying off the handle and yelling, your kids will yell back at you.
+If you are constantly flying off the handle and yelling, your kids will yell back at you, especially if you have a strong-willed child.
 I know how difficult it is to not get angry sometimes when your children continue the behaviour that is defiant.

 Then I can calmly turn back around, smile gently and have a calm chat about the situation.